-Apple Releases iOS 14.4.1 With Security Fixes
+Apple Releases iOS and iPadOS 14.4.1 With Security Fixes

-Apple today released iOS 14.4.1, a minor security update that comes more than a month after the release of the iOS 14.4 update.
+Apple today released iOS and iPadOS 14.4.1, minor security updates that comes more than a month after the release of the iOS 14.4 update.

-The iOS 14.4.1 update can be downloaded for free and the software is available on all eligible devices over-the-air in the Settings app.
+The iOS and iPadOS 14.4.1 updates can be downloaded for free and the software is available on all eligible devices over-the-air in the Settings app.
 To access the new software, go to Settings > General > Software Update.

 According to Apple's release notes, the update provides important security updates and is recommended for all users.
-No other details are available at this time.
+Apple's security support document says that the updates fix a WebKit bug that could allow maliciously crafted web content to execute code.

 Top Rated Comments